joshwright10/NexthinkPSUtils/docs/functions/Get-NxtCampaignUsageInMetrics.md

 ## INPUTS

-### You cannot pipe input to Get-NxtCategoryMetricUsage.
+### You cannot pipe input to Get-NxtCampaignUsageInMetrics.
 ## OUTPUTS

 ### PSObject